asemio/SZXX/README.md

 This ZIP parser is fully featured and will parse every type of ZIP found in the wild: every subtype of ZIP `2.0` and `4.5`, with compression methods `0` or `8`.

-Other types of ZIPs are exceedingly rare and not realistically expected to be understood by applications other than the one that created it.
+Other types of ZIPs are rare and not realistically expected to be understood by applications other than the one that created it.

-There are two ways to interact with `SZXX.Zip`:
+There are two ways to use with `SZXX.Zip`:
 - if you only need a subset of files stored in a ZIP **AND** your ZIP is a file (not a stream)
-  - use `SZXX.Zip.index_entries` and `SZXX.Zip.extract_from_index`
+  - ➡️ use `Zip.index_entries` and `Zip.extract_from_index`
 - otherwise:
-  - use `SZXX.Zip.stream_files`
+  - ➡️ use `Zip.stream_files`

 ### Zip.stream_files